bogdan/blog/_posts/2012-01-20-rails-32-features-changelog.markdown

 ## String validation concept

 Some validation are not connected with end user and breaking it is more likely a bug than problem with user input.
 A few constraints can be embed to DB(like foreign keys), but most of them can not.
-And I think it's a good idea to use AM validators to do such checks as well.
+And it's a good idea to use AM validators to do such checks as well.

-Use case
+Use case:

 {% highlight ruby %}
 class User < ARB